nbronson/ccstm/doc/intro.md

       }
     }

-In this data structure the set of primes less than 10 would be represented as
+The set of primes less than 10 would be represented as

                +------+    +-----+
     primes ==> |header ==> |e: -1|   +----+